Record-Breaking Binance Punishment Could Be Good News for Fintech

 Just what is crypto anyway?

 Another crypto exchange in the SEC's sights is Kraken, which has already fallen foul of the Commission in the past for its crypto-staking service, parts of which it has now terminated in the US.
-Kraken's stated defence against the SEC’s more recent lawsuit is that the company can't be prosecuted for breaking laws when it has not yet been determined which laws actually apply to its business – on the face of it, a reasonable rebuttal.
+Kraken's stated defense against the SEC’s more recent lawsuit is that the company can't be prosecuted for breaking laws when it has not yet been determined which laws actually apply to its business – on the face of it, a reasonable rebuttal.

 Even though that debate may not be settled – except perhaps in the eyes of the SEC and its supporters – lawsuits are being filed on the basis that various forms of crypto are securities.
 For example, at the time of writing, the footballer Cristiano Ronaldo is the target of a class-action lawsuit.
 The suit seeks damages against him for heavily promoting Binance’s “CR7” NFTs, which the exchange launched in collaboration with the footballer.
-Crucially, under US law celebrities must disclose to the public how much they are paid to endorse securities.
-Apparently Ronaldo did not do that with these NFTs.
+Crucially, under US law, celebrities must disclose to the public how much they are paid to endorse securities.
+Apparently, Ronaldo did not do that with these NFTs.
 If the case reaches trial, it may help settle the “security or not” argument once and for all.

 Binance: guilty as charged